mortezaalizadeh66/REST_Keypair_python/README.md

 # REST_Keypair_python

+This is a HTTP_Server request , which used

-This code is a server side that is running on  local machine 127.0.0.1:5000
+This code is a server side that is running on  local machine (host='localhost', port=3000)

+HTTP endpoints:

+# PUT /<key> — Set the value of a key

+# GET /<key> — Fetch the value of a key

+# DELETE /<key> — Delete a key

+* The server's database is a persisted to the file system (using file access locking, and error handling).

+* Restarting the server should not lose writes that have already been acknowledged with a 2XX response status code.

+* Keys must be between 1 and 255 bytes long and will use the ASCII characters a-z,A-Z,0-9.

+* Values are byte strings  utf-8 with a maximum length of 1024 bytes.

+* This code try to follow try-except blocks to handle file I/O errors and respond with appropriate error codes

+* This code also used file locking to prevent conflict when multiple clients try to access the same key-value pair at the same time

-The requirments,
+--The requirments,

 1- install python , curl on your OS